-The adult studies division of Belhaven College offers courses leading to associate's, bachelor's, and master's degrees.
-In addition to earning a prescribed minimum number of semester hours credit and to maintaining an overall C average (2.00 GPA), a candidate for an associate's or bachelor's degree from Belhaven College must complete basic course requirements, meet all departmental requirements for a major, make application in the adult studies office, and fulfill all financial obligations to the College.
-A candidate for a master's degree must fulfill the same requirements and obligations and maintain an overall B average (3.00 GPA).
+The adult studies division of Belhaven College offers courses leading to associates, bachelors, and masters degrees.
+In addition to earning a prescribed minimum number of semester hours credit and to maintaining an overall C average (2.00 GPA), a candidate for an undergraduate degree from Belhaven College must complete basic course requirements, meet all departmental requirements for a major, make application online, and fulfill all financial obligations to the College.
+A candidate for a graduate degree must fulfill the same requirements and obligations and maintain an overall B average (3.00 GPA).

-Application for degrees must be through the online application found on Blazenet by the deadlines listed in the calendar.
-Failure to do so on schedule will result in a late fee assessment as listed in the special fee section; a delay in the graduation date is also possible.
+Application for degrees must be through the online application found on Blazenet by the deadlines listed in the calendar at least eight months prior to the anticipated degree completion.
+Failure to do so on schedule will result in a late fee assessment as listed in the Special Fees section; a delay in the graduation date is also possible.

-Degrees\

-Associate of Arts

-Bachelor of Arts in Social Services

-Bachelor of Business Administration

-Bachelor of Health Administration

-Bachelor of Science in Management

-Master of Business Administration

-Master of Science in Management

-Master of Arts in Teaching

-Master of Education
+Degrees

+Associate of Arts Bachelor of Arts in Social Services Bachelor of Business Administration Bachelor of Health Administration Bachelor of Science in Management Master of Business Administration Master of Science in Management Master of Arts in Teaching Master of Education